UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 2: Copying Files Within a Local Systems
 To copy a file from within a system use the `cp` command.
-Common options include `-r` to copy and entire directory
+Common options include `-r` to copy an entire directory

 | Command           | Explanation                                                          |
 |:------------------|:--------------------------------------------------------------------:|